leaflettuce/DSblog/content/posts/classifying_ads.md

 Category: Machine Learning
 Tags: modeling, classification, r, caret, ann, nb, knn
 author: Andrew Trick
-Summary: I pull data from the UCI repo and use it to form a model which can identify advertisements based upon their image size and URL terminology.
+Summary: I pull data from the UCI Machine Learning Repo and use it to train a model which can identify advertisements based upon their image size and URL terminology.
 I work through cleaning the data, attempting a few different fitting algorithms, and end with some parameter-tuning of an ANN.
 My final model results in over 97% accuracy in classifying advertisements in testing.
 Originally conducted for a Machine Learning course as SHHU focused on the R language.

 # Identifying Advertisements with ANN's
-I pull data from the UCI repo and use it to form a model which can identify advertisements based upon their image size and URL terminology.
+I pull data from the UCI Machine Learning Repo and use it to form a model which can identify advertisements based upon their image size and URL terminology.
 I work through cleaning the data, attempting a few different fitting algorithms, and end with some parameter-tuning of an ANN.
 My final model results in over 97% accuracy in classifying advertisements in testing.
 Originally conducted for a Machine Learning course as SHHU focused on the R language.
 <br>
 ## Data Description
 Data for this project is located at the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Internet+Advertisements).
 The dataset contains 3297 observations and 1558 attributes.
 Three of the columns represent imaage size; hieght, weight, and aspect ratio.
 The dependent in this dataset is a categorical column specifying ad or non-ad.
 The remaining 1554 form a sparse, document-term matrix of binary values indicating URL terminology used for each image URL.